12 Aug Small Moves, Big Leadership

 If I asked you to describe a good relationship, I doubt you’d use the words “distant” or “disengaged.”
 You’d probably say in a good relationship there’s communication, trust, and connection.
 Why would our relationships at work be any different?
 Here’s a small move you can make any day, any time: Ask a personal question.
 “What are your plans for the holiday?”
 “What was your favorite tradition growing up?”
 Share your answers, too.
 The best leaders take a human approach to working with humans.

 If half the battle is showing up, the other half is being fully present.
 Lots of leaders show up, but they’re not really there.
-They’re distracted by the latest crisis, the ping of multiple devices, or the thoughts in their own heads.
+They’re distracted by the latest crisis, the ding of multiple devices, or the thoughts in their own heads.
 If you really want to distinguish yourself, pay deep attention to what’s happening in the present moment.
 Simple things like putting down your phone, making eye contact, stilling yourself, and listening, can have an incredibly positive impact on another person.